 Home of the International Court of Justice, The Hague, Netherlands should top any list of law-related travel destinations.
 The highest court -- globally speaking -- and judicial arm of the United Nations, the Court settles legal disputes "in accordance with international law" and also issues advisory opinions to U.N. agencies.
-Just a skip away from Amsterdam, and European neighbors, visiting the ICJ is a good excuse to take a small European vacation.
+Just a skip away from Amsterdam other and European neighbors, visiting the ICJ is a good excuse to take a small European vacation.

 Washington, District of Columbia